 Sync RGB lighting from different brands

-It can be challenging to sync from multiple brands at times, but keep in mind that different brands are sometimes produced by the same company.
+It can be challenging to sync from multiple brands, but remember that the same company sometimes produces different brands.

-The available routines in the programs can vary at times, but they all support basic color and brightness sets.
+The programs’ available routines can sometimes vary, but they all support basic color and brightness sets.

-As you can see, there is a wide variety of lighting software applications you can use for all your RGB.
+As you can see, you can use a wide variety of lighting software applications for all your RGB.